 Ecuador is producing some exciting coffee these days.
 What makes it better is that the farms are typically small and the variety of flavour potential is enormous.
-For specialty coffee, this is a dream, as there is real competition to get these coffees and the prices are much higher than we pay to larger producers.
-We could not buy last year’s coffees for love or money.
+For speciality coffee, this is perfect when the quality is high and the coffee in short supply.
+There is real competition to get these coffees and the prices are much higher than we pay to larger producers.

 Farmer: Francisco Javier Restrepo & Gabriela Valarezo